Synthesis-ASU-TML/tel/README.md

 <li>Once you are connected, open up a browser and enter the following address: <code>192.168.1.1</code>.
 This will take you to a webpage where you can enter your info.</li>
  <li>First go to WIFI settings and enter the 2.5ghz router SSID and the password.
 Click save.
 Return to main menu.</li>
   <li>Navigate to OSC settings.
 Enter your computer's IP address.
 Click save.
 Return to Main Menu.</li>
 <li>Click save settings.
-Power cycle your M5 stick.
+Power cycle your M5 stick (this means turn it off and on again).
 You should see on the top line of the display <code>OSC SEND: </code> follow by your IP address on the WIFI router.
 Congrats, your M5 is set up!</li>
 </ol>

   <h2>TEL KIT Instruments</h2>